Shopify/ruby-lsp/jekyll/composed-bundle.markdown

 test frameworks and so on

-To overcome these limitations, while at the same time not requiring users to add `ruby-lsp` as a dependency of their projects, the Ruby LSP uses a custom bundle strategy.
+To overcome these limitations, while at the same time not requiring users to add `ruby-lsp` as a dependency of their projects, the Ruby LSP uses a composed bundle strategy.
 The flow of execution is as follows:

-1. The executable is run as `ruby-lsp` without `bundle exec` to indicate that the custom bundle must first be configured
+1. The executable is run as `ruby-lsp` without `bundle exec` to indicate that the composed bundle must first be configured
-2. The executable sets up a custom bundle under `your_project/.ruby-lsp`.
+2. The executable sets up a composed bundle under `your_project/.ruby-lsp`.
 The generated Gemfile includes the `ruby-lsp` gem and everything in the project's Gemfile as well.
 It may also include `debug` and `ruby-lsp-rails`
-3. After the custom bundle is fully set up, then the original `ruby-lsp` Ruby process is fully replaced by `BUNDLE_GEMFILE=.ruby-lsp/Gemfile bundle exec ruby-lsp`, thus launching the real language server with access to the project's dependencies, but without requiring adding the gem to the project's own Gemfile
+3. After the composed bundle is fully set up, then the original `ruby-lsp` Ruby process is fully replaced by `BUNDLE_GEMFILE=.ruby-lsp/Gemfile bundle exec ruby-lsp`, thus launching the real language server with access to the project's dependencies, but without requiring adding the gem to the project's own Gemfile

-In addition to performing this setup, the custom bundle logic will also `bundle install` and attempt to auto-update the `ruby-lsp` language server gem to ensure fast distribution of bug fixes and new features.
+In addition to performing this setup, the composed bundle logic will also `bundle install` and attempt to auto-update the `ruby-lsp` language server gem to ensure fast distribution of bug fixes and new features.

 {: .note }
-Setting up the custom bundle requires several integrations with Bundler and there are many edge cases to consider, like how to handle configurations or installing private dependencies.
-If you encounter a problem with the custom bundle setup, please let us know by [reporting an issue](https://github.com/Shopify/ruby-lsp/issues/new).
+Setting up the composed bundle requires several integrations with Bundler and there are many edge cases to consider, like how to handle configurations or installing private dependencies.
+If you encounter a problem with the composed bundle setup, please let us know by [reporting an issue](https://github.com/Shopify/ruby-lsp/issues/new).